Lately I’ve been getting more and more questions from people about how to start a travel blog, so I thought I’d begin share some of my experiences.

 The problem with free blogging platforms

 There are dedicated travel blogging platforms out there such as Travelpod or World Nomads.
-These are nice if you just want to throw a few posts up that are no more than long-form ‘postcards’ for your family.
+These are nice if you just want to throw a few posts up that are no more than long-form postcards for your family.
 But if things get more serious, you’ll be locked into a system that you can’t get out of.
-Want to monetize a blog on Travelpod?
-Forget about it.
+Want to monetize a blog on Travelpod or WordPress.com?
+Forget about it — it’s against the terms of service and commercial activities may even get blocked.
 Want to add modules or plugins, or change the design so that your site looks unique?
 Not possible.
 Migrate your posts to other blogging software?
-Nope.
+Many free blogging platforms don’t allow it, or make it very difficult.

-General free blogging platforms like WordPress.com and Blogger are slightly better, as they offer a bit more versatility with the look and feel.
-But you are still locked into a particular system that can be very difficult to move off of later.
+It really sucks to be locked into the wrong blogging system.
 I made this mistake myself: I initially built my blog on top of Expression Engine (a fairly esoteric blogging platform) simply because it was a system I already knew, but two years later I hugely regretted not going with a self-hosted WordPress install.
 Migrating all my content over to WordPress was a long and arduous (and rather technical) nightmare.
 You want to get this right from the start.

 Another problem with these free blogging platforms is that they don’t look professional.
 Your address will be something like www.travelpod.com/members/yourusername or http://yourname.wordpress.org/, but no one will take your travel blog seriously unless you have a proper domain name.
 Be sure to get one!